Wedding Photography FAQ

 Are the photographs retouched?

 Yes.
-Every image receives global adjustments such as color balancing, brightness, contrast, saturation, vignette, and sharpening.
+Every image receives global adjustments such as natural color balancing, brightness, contrast, saturation, vignette, and sharpening.
 The images you receive will be ready to print.

 Do we get the digital images and can we make our own prints?